 Barclay’s Locaide County Map Books

 The tool I miss most for my clients is the Barclay’s Locaide, which is almost impossible to find now and long out of publication.

-Many of us Realtors used to utilize it pre-GPS to find our way to homes and neighborhoods, but also to know which zip code it was in, which school district, which MLS area, and of course which natural hazard zones, if any.
-On any given page, it shows all of the natural hazard zones, including earthquake faults and flood plains, but not liquefaction zones which are shown on a county wife map at the front of the book.
+Many of us Realtors used to utilize it pre-GPS to find our way to homes and neighborhoods, but also to know which zip code it was in, which school district, which MLS area, and of course which natural hazard zones, if any – all in one binder.
+On any given page, it shows all of the natural hazard zones, including earthquake faults and flood plains, but not liquefaction zones which are shown on a county wide map at the front of the book.
 The front of the book also had county view pages showing the county and state mapped earthquake fault zones, unstable soils areas, etc.

 The Barclays Locaide, which I believe was last printed in 2006, is difficult to find now but may be available in Realtor Board stores.
 As of this writing, it does not appear to be available to buy online, but keep checking just in case.
 A while back I found a used one that had been printed in 2000 – so they do show up sometimes.

 The bottom line is that the info is all out there, but it may be piecemeal.
-The best solution is to have a great Natural Hazards Disclosure report for the property you want to buy.
-But before you locate the right house, you may want to target neighborhoods for house-hunting.
-That’s where it would be helpful to have those locaide maps, or the many various online tools, are helpful.
+The best solution is to have a great Natural Hazards Disclosure report for the property you want to buy or sell.
+But for buyers before you locate the right house, you may want to target neighborhoods for house-hunting.
+That’s where those locaide maps, or the many various online tools, are helpful.